The Alliance Board

 OPERATIONS MANAGER, FISH SAFETY FOUNDATION

-Darren is the Operations Manager for the FISH Safety Foundation (FSF) – an international non-profit organisation based in New Zealand that is dedicated to improving health & safety outcomes in global fishing.
-He has worked on, and project managed fishing safety intervention projects in the Philippines, Bangladesh and in the Pacific Islands.
-These projects involved liaising with in-country project partners and local communities to design and implement much needed safety training programs to be implemented within small scale fishing communities.
+Darren is the Operations Manager for the FISH Safety Foundation (FSF) – an international non-profit organization based in New Zealand that is dedicated to improving health & safety outcomes in global fishing.
+He has worked on, and project managed fishing safety intervention projects in the Philippines, Bangladesh, and in the Pacific Islands.
+These projects involved liaising with in-country project partners and local communities to design and implement much-needed safety training programs to be implemented within small scale fishing communities.
 Darren has vast experience within the employment relations and labor law consultancy areas in advisory roles, and as a trainer and facilitator.
 This includes work in collective bargaining, dispute and grievance resolution, and guidance on the implementation of labor law and safety obligations and processes.
 He has also worked in the areas of human resource and compliance management.
 Darren is a graduate of Victoria University in Wellington, New Zealand, having obtained Bachelor of Arts and Bachelor of Laws degrees.
 He lives on the Kapiti Coast in the North Island of New Zealand.

 LEAD SEAFOOD STEWARDSHIP INDEX, WORLD BENCHMARKING ALLIANCE

 Helen leads the Seafood Stewardship Index at WBA.
 She joined WBA in July 2020, and is responsible for ensuring the benchmark methodology reflects stakeholder expectations, preparing benchmark reports of key seafood companies and engaging with stakeholders to further enhance the use of the benchmark.
-Helen believes that companies have a central role to play in the transition towards a sustainable world and that benchmarks can be a powerful tool to incentivise change while at the same time improve society’s understanding of the role of business in achieving sustainability.
+Helen believes that companies have a central role to play in the transition towards a sustainable world and that benchmarks can be a powerful tool to incentivize change while at the same time improve society’s understanding of the role of business in achieving sustainability.
 Prior to joining the WBA, Helen led Anova Food USA’s sustainability programs since 2014, collaborating with fishers, fishing companies, and NGOs in the implementation of improvement projects in SE Asia and the South Pacific.
-Helen holds a BSc in Marine Biology from Swansea University (UK) and a MSc in Aquaculture and Fisheries Management from Wageningen University (NL).
+Helen holds a BSc in Marine Biology from Swansea University (UK) and an MSc in Aquaculture and Fisheries Management from Wageningen University (NL).

 CHIEF OPERATING OFFICER, GLOBAL SEAFOOD ALLIANCE